 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

 Basic Homemaker Services:

-Services that consist of the performance of basic household cleaning, laundry, or household care) including tasks which a qualified homemaker, when the participant or primary caparticipant in the home.
-This assistance must be due to the tasks and increases the parent/caregivers ability to provide the form of hands-on assistance (actually performing a task perform a task. th are related to the participants disability and provided by aretaker is unable to manage the home and care for the participants disability that results in additional household care needed by the participant.
-This assistance may take
+a qualified homemaker, when the participant or primary participant in the home.
+This assistance must be due to the tasks and increases the parent/caregivers ability to provide nich are related to the participants disability and provided by

 Enhanced Homemaker:

-Habilitation shall include a training program with specific amount of incidental basic homemaker services that is pro however, the primary purpose must be to provide habilitate.
-Habilitation may include some hands-on assistance (actual prompt the participant to perform a task, only when such s provided and the primary duties must be to on or extraordinary cleaning.
-Habilitation includes direct than basic cuing to prompt the participant to perform a task. objectives and anticipated outcomes.
-There may be some vided in combination with enhanced homemaker services, live services to increase independence of the participant.
-By performing a task for the participant) or cuing to support is incidental to the habilitative services being the participant.
-Enhanced Homemaker services also include sipant's behavioral or medical needs.
+training and instruction to the participant, which is more Habilitation shall include a training program with specificamount of incidental basic homemaker services that is purposeed in the primary purpose must be to provide habilitation may include some hands-on assistance (acture prompt the participant to perform a task, only when such provided and the primary duties must be to tion or extraordinary cleaning.
+Habilitation includes direct than basic cuing to prompt the participant to perform a task. ic objectives and anticipated outcomes.
+There may be some rovided in combination with enhanced homemaker services, ative services to increase independence of the participant.
+It is performing a task for the participant) or cuing to a support is incidental to the habilitative services being the participant.
+Enhanced Homemaker services also include ticipant's behavioral or medical needs.

+Specify applicable (if any) mints on the amount, frequ iency, or duration of this service:

 Service Delivery Method (check each that applies):

+F

-Participant-directed as specified in Appendix Е
+Participant-directed as specified in Appendi Provider managed X E

-Provider managed

-Specify whether the service may be provided by (check of each that applies):
+Specify whether the service may be provided by (chec. k each that applies):

 Legally Responsible Person

 Relative

 Legal Guardian Provider Specifications:

-Provider